- Less than 20 percent of patients who receive treatment for alcohol addiction remain sober for the entire first year following their treatment

 In extreme cases healthy consumers can experience fear, anxiety, or panic attacks.
 However, these risks are minimized when the drug is administered in a safe and controlled environment.

-What is the Future of Psilocybin-Assisted Therapy for Alcohol Dependance?
+What is the Future of Psilocybin-Assisted Therapy for Alcoholism?

 Psychedelics are quickly transforming from street drugs into psychiatric tools.
 Favorable results have also been reported for MDMA for PTSD, ketamine for treatment-resistant depression, and cannabis for pain.
 When it comes to psilocybin therapy for alcohol dependence, the initial results are also positive.